 Blockchain technology is relatively new and enough to be scary.
 And powerful enough to be interesting.
-Blockchain developers who intend to develop for cutting-edge markets, before anything else must consider who can get the most benefits of Blockchain’s features.
-If we take these three advantages we have mentioned in our previous blog (speed, resiliency, and security), here is a list of markets come to mind.
+Blockchain developers who intend to develop for cutting-edge markets, before anything else must consider who can get the most benefits of Blockchain's features.
+If we take these three advantages we have mentioned in our previous blog (speed, resiliency, and security), here is a list of markets that come to mind.

-This area doesn’t crisscross mind and perhaps it might not be at the top of your list when looking for emerging markets for Blockchain, but it needs to be.
-In fact, game developers have already developed games that seamlessly run on the blockchain technology.
-It’s because Blockchain enhances and makes it easier to incorporate prominent asset-sharing and purchasing features within games.
+This area doesn't crisscross mind and perhaps it might not be at the top of your list when looking for emerging markets for Blockchain, but it needs to be.
+In fact, game developers have already developed games that seamlessly run on blockchain technology.
+It's because Blockchain enhances and makes it easier to incorporate prominent asset-sharing and purchasing features within games.

-Although the rise of the blockchain technology as a gaming platform is still in the initial stage, blockchain developers who can find out how to get the best out of it will benefit from this ever-alluring gaming market.
-As well as, gamer’s love for technology makes them a preferred test market for new, innovative platforms.
+Although the rise of blockchain technology as a gaming platform is still in the initial stage, blockchain developers who can find out how to get the best out of it will benefit from this ever-alluring gaming market.
+As well as, gamers' love for technology makes them a preferred test market for new, innovative platforms.

-Today, developers have some innovative and intriguing ideas on how to use the blockchain technology in the insurance business.
-And for sure they’re not playing around.
+Today, developers have some innovative and intriguing ideas on how to use blockchain technology in the insurance business.
+And for sure they're not playing around.

-Peer-to-peer (P2P) insurance model can bring greater advantages at lower premiums since there will be no agent or single authority working for the interests of an insurance firm.
+A peer-to-peer (P2P) insurance model can bring greater advantages at lower premiums since there will be no agent or single authority working for the interests of an insurance firm.

 Parametric insurance can pay policyholders not only by assessing the entire loss but by determining a few triggers.
 For instance, a policyholder whose property has got damaged by a hurricane can be paid money based on the hurricane's category.
 In addition, such agreements with reservations can be well-encouraged using smart contracts.